alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 Follow these Slack channels while working on Technical 2nd Line:

-- `#govuk-2ndline-tech` - the main channel for people on Technical 2nd Line
+- [#govuk-2ndline-tech] - the main channel for people on Technical 2nd Line
-- `#govuk-deploy` - every time a Staging/Production deploy is done, this is automatically posted to - people also manually post when putting branches on Integration for testing
+- [#govuk-deploy] - every time a Staging/Production deploy is done, this is automatically posted to - people also manually post when putting branches on Integration for testing
-- `#govuk-developers` - this is a general channel for developers and can be a good place to ask questions if you are struggling
+- [#govuk-developers] - this is a general channel for developers and can be a good place to ask questions if you are struggling
-- `#govuk-platform-engineering` - this is the channel for the Platform Engineering team, where the SREs are currently working.
-However, you should use #govuk-2ndline-tech to contact the RE interruptible person about urgent GOV.UK infrastructure issues.
+- [#govuk-platform-engineering] - Platform Engineering team looks after the GOV.UK Kubernetes clusters and base images

 [Technical 2nd Line dashboard]: https://govuk-2ndline-dashboard.herokuapp.com/
 [GOV.UK Technical 2nd Line Trello board]: https://trello.com/b/M7UzqXpk/govuk-2nd-line